ENV BIOL 1002 - Ecological Issues I

 General Course Information

-Course Code ENV BIOL 1002 Course Ecological Issues I Coordinating Unit School of Earth and Environmental Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week, plus field trip Course Description The principal aim of this course is to provide students with the knowledge that will enable them to participate actively in a rational debate about environmental problems.
+Course Code ENV BIOL 1002 Course Ecological Issues I Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 6 hours per week, plus field trip Available for Study Abroad and Exchange Y Course Description The principal aim of this course is to provide students with the knowledge that will enable them to participate actively in a rational debate about environmental problems.
 It introduces the 'scientific method' and illustrates its use via laboratory and field practicals that are written up as reports.
 The lectures cover the significant environmental issues of: resource utilisation and waste, ecosystem services and ecological footprints, global cycles, Australian landscapes and soils, biodiversity, grazing and indigenous knowledge, agricultural problems, invasive species, pests and quarantine, freshwater and marine ecosystems, conservation biology and adaptive management.
 There is the opportunity to discuss problems via tutorials.

 Details of day field trip communicated at the start of the course.